 Some TMDs are caused by external factors like sports injuries or car accidents.
 In the case of any kind of mouth or neck injury, give us a call right away; we’re available for emergency dental treatments and we’ll find the best way of preserving your oral health post-injury.

 Treatments For TMD

-Given the relationship between stress and TMD, you may also try a number of stress-relieving exercises in order to improve your symptoms.
+Given the relationship between stress and TMD, you may also try a number of stress-relieving exercises in order to improve your symptoms as well as working on neck posture.
 You can talk to us for some suggestions to help you manage your stress.
 You may also consider adjusting how you hold your mouth; we can help you develop the right techniques to avoid clenching during the day.

 Dental Solutions For TMD

 Sometimes, the disorder can go away on its own, but when in need, there are a lot of ways we can help you with your TMD.
 The solutions we offer include the practical advice we talked about above - relaxation techniques, massage techniques, and more.
 We can also evaluate whether or not there are other underlying causes to your TMD like malocclusion.
 When the cause is nighttime bruxism, we can craft you a custom-made nightguard in order to reduce clenching and grinding at night.
 Should the problem require the intervention of a specialist, we will send you to one - orthodontists, periodontists, and other specialists are here to help.
 We’ll tell you exactly why we’re sending you to a specialist and refer you to the best in town.

 You can trust East Kildonan Dental, as we treat a lot of TMJ issues extensively now for many years in Winnipeg.
 Whether you’re experiencing a TMD or you want preventive measures to avoid TMDs in the future, get in touch with us.
 We can help.